-On May 4, 2020, in order to fund the purchase of Bakersfield Renewable Fuels, LLC, BKRF OCB, LLC entered into a senior secured credit agreement with a group of lenders (the "Senior Lenders") pursuant to which the Senior Lenders agreed to provide a \$300 million senior secured term loan facility to BKRF OCB, and to pay the costs of the retooling the Bakersfield Biorefinery.
-The senior loan bears interest at the rate of 12.5% per annum, payable quarterly, provided that the borrower may defer up to 2.5% interest to the extent it does not have sufficient cash to pay the interest.
-Such deferred interest is added to principal of the term loan.
-The principal of the senior loans matures in November 2026, provided that BKRF OCB, LLC must offer to prepay the senior loans with any proceeds of asset dispositions, borrowings other than permitted borrowings, proceeds from losses, and excess net cash flow.
-BKRF OCB, LLC may also prepay the senior loan in whole or in part with the payment of a prepayment penalty.
+On May 4, 2020, in order to fund the purchase and subsequent retrofitting of Bakersfield Renewable Fuels, LLC, BKRF OCB, LLC entered into a senior secured credit agreement with a group of lenders (the "Senior Lenders") pursuant to which the Senior Lenders agreed to provide a \$300 million senior secured term loan facility to BKRF OCB, and to pay the costs of the retooling the Bakersfield Biorefinery.
+The senior loan bears interest at the rate of 12.5% per annum, payable quarterly, provided that the borrower may defer up to 2.5% interest to the extent it does not have sufficient cash to pay the interest, such deferred interest being added to principal.
+The principal of the senior loans matures in November, 2026, provided that BKRF OCB, LLC must offer to prepay the senior loans with any proceeds of such asset dispositions, borrowings other than permitted borrowings, proceeds from losses, and excess net cash flow.
+BKRF OCB, LLC may also prepay the senior loan in whole or in part with the payment of a prepayment premium.
 As additional consideration for the senior loans, the Senior Lenders are issued Class B Units in BKRF HCP, LLC, an indirect parent company of BKRF OCB, LLC, as the Company draws on the facility.
-As of September 30, 2020, 126.5 million Class B Units have been issued, and the aggregate fair value of such units on the date of issuance totaled approximately \$1.5 million.
-The senior loans are secured by all of the assets of BKRF OCB, LLC (including its membership interests in BkRF GCB, LLC), all of the outstanding membership interest in BKRF OCB, LLC, and all of the assets of Bakersfield Renewable Fuels, LLC.
-The credit facility contains certain covenants, and as of September 30, 2020, the Company was in compliance with all of the covenants.
+As of June 30, 2020, 80.5 million Class B Units have been issued, and the aggregate fair value of such units on the date of issuance totaled \$939,000.
+The senior loans are secured by all of the assets of BKRF OCB, LLC (including its membership interests in Bakersfield Renewable Fuels, LLC), all of the outstanding membership interest in BKRF OCB, LLC, and all of the assets of Bakersfield Renewable Fuels, LLC.
+The credit facility contains certain covenants, and as of June 30, 2020, the Company was in compliance with all of the covenants.